Quantum Error Correction for Beginners: Quantum error correction with stabiliser codes

-The use of the stabilizer formalism to describe quantum error correction codes is extremely useful since it allows for easy synthesis of correction circuits and also clearly shows how logical operations can be performed directly on encoded data.
-As an introduction we will focus on arguably the most well known quantum code, the 7-qubit Steane code, first proposed in 1996~\cite{S96}.
+The use of the stabilizer formalism to describe quantum error correction codes is extremely useful since it allows easy synthesis of correction circuits and also allows for quick determination of what logical operations can be applied directly on encoded data.
+The link between stabilizer codes and stabilizer states comes about by defining a relevant coding {\em subspace} within the larger Hilbert space of a multi-qubit system.

-The 7-qubit code represents a full quantum code that encodes seven physical qubits into one logical qubit, with the ability to correct for a single $X$ and/or $Z$ error.
-The $\ket{0}_L$ and $\ket{1}_L$ basis states are defined as, \begin{widetext}
+To illustrate this reduction let us examine a simple two qubit example.
+A 2-qubit system has a Hilbert space dimension of four, however if we require that this two qubit state is stabilized by the $XX$ operator, then there are only two orthogonal basis states which satisfies this condition,

+which can be used to define a effective logical qubit.
+Hence by using stabilizers we can reduce the size of the Hilbert space for a multi-qubit system to an effective single qubit system.
+In the context of QEC, the stabilizers that are used to define the logical subspace are utilized to detect and correct for errors.
+A stabilizer code is therefore a subspace defined via stabilizer operators for a multi-qubit system.

+Returning to QEC, the example we focus on is the most well known quantum code; the 7-qubit Steane code first proposed in 1996~\cite{S96}.
+The 7-qubit code is defined as a $[[n,k,d]] = [[7,1,3]]$ quantum code, where $n=7$ physical qubits encode $k=1$ logical qubit with a distance between basis states $d=3$, correcting $t = \lfloor(d-1)/2\rfloor=1$ error.
+As the code contains a single logical qubit, the code must contain two valid code states: $\ket{0}_L$ and $\ket{1}_L$ basis states which are, in state vector notation, \begin{widetext}

+\end{widetext} For a general 7-qubit state, the total dimension of the Hilbert space is $2^7$.
+For a single logically encoded qubit, we must restrict this to a $2$-dimensional subspace spanned by the states in Eq.~(\ref{eq:log}).
+This reduction can be clearly seen via stabilizers.